creevey/creevey/README.md

         {
           in: ['firefox', 'chrome'],
           tests: /.*hover$/,
-          reason: 'For some reason `MyComponent` hovering do not work correcly', },
+          reason: 'For some reason `MyComponent` hovering do not work correctly', },
       ],
     },